2022 Kubernetes Vulnerabilities – Main Takeaways

 Kubernetes security is a critical part of the app lifecycle, through the build, deployment and runtime stages.
 Kubernetes runtime environments are dynamic and continuously changing.
 As clusters are replaced and permissions reassigned, security becomes an innate part of DevOps.

 It is important to ensure that malware and other malicious attacks do not access the cloud, as they might lead to system failures, servers going down, and more.
-According to a paper by Red Hat, 93% of people faced a security issue in their Kubernetes environment in 2022.
+According to the Red Hat Kubernetes state of Kubernetes security report, 90% of respondents faced a security issue in their Kubernetes environment in 2023.

 To ensure that your Kubernetes infrastructure is safe and protected, DevOps engineers leverage Kubernetes security tools.
 The tools check for vulnerabilities, misconfigurations, and other issues in the Kubernetes environment that increase the attack surface.
 Considering organizations may have vast environments with many clusters, containers, and nodes, engineers turn to security tools to streamline security.